-Which Radiant Heating System for the Loft?
+Which Radiant Heating System for a Loft Conversion?

 In the case of ceiling heating, the area of the horizontal ceiling section - if any - is often insufficient to provide adequate heating.

-Substructure of the pitched roof heating
+Substructure for radiant heating on the pitched roof

 What to consider during installation